About the award

 The award was founded to raise awareness about the importance of publishing well-conducted studies, regardless of the outcome.
 By encouraging the publication of negative data, it aims to forestall the loss of scientific knowledge and the unnecessary duplication of research efforts and the potential loss of time and money that might result, and to advance scientific integrity and increase public trust in research.

-Corresponding authors may nominate their papers by sending the PDF of the paper via the application form, available through the button below.
-Please include a motivation statement explaining why you believe the paper merits the award.
+Corresponding authors could nominate their papers by sending the PDF of the paper via the application form, available through the button below.
+They were asked to include a motivation statement explaining why they believed the paper merited the award.

 Award selection and presentation